 |AMBIENCE & STYLE:||A stunning new home on the Borana Conservancy which looks over Kenya’s north in style and seclusion|

 |X-FACTOR:||Cool, modern, beautiful – Lengishu has it all, including the world’s highest boules court (or at least we haven’t found one higher yet!).
 A stunning property which suits any type of group from the high flyers of New York City, to families looking to enjoy time together in seclusion.|

 Increasingly acknowledged as one of the most important areas for biodiversity in Kenya, wildlife population densities in the Laikipia region rank second to the internationally renowned Maasai Mara ecosystem.
 The diversity of large mammals is higher than in any other part of Kenya.
-Laikipia hosts the highest populations of endangered species: black rhino (half of Kenya’s total population), Grevy’s zebra (70% of the world’s population), reticulated giraffe, the only viable population of Lelwel hartebeest in the country and Africa’s only expanding population of wild dog.
+Laikipia hosts the highest populations of endangered species: black rhino (half of Kenya’s total population), Grevy’s zebra (70% of the world’s population), reticulated giraffe, the only viable population of Lelwel hartebeest in the country and an expanding population of wild dog.